-I recently took a coffee lesson at Moka J Enne and I really enjoyed learning about the whole coffee process, from the field to my cup.
+We recently took a coffee lesson at Moka J Enne and really enjoyed learning about the whole coffee process, from field to cup.
 As you may know, the flavour of coffee depends on various factors, such as the type of coffee and how it's roasted.
 Italian coffee is normally a mix of robusta and arabica varieties.
-However, coffee in northern Italy and France is roasted for longer and is therefore more bitter than its North American counterpart.
+However, coffee in Italy and France is roasted for longer and is therefore more bitter than its North American counterpart.

 If you're not accustomed you're bound to think that Italian coffee is too strong or too thick.
 So, be ready, take note of these few tips and enjoy your Italian coffee experience:

 "Un Caffè" is an espresso: only 25 ml of water.
 A perfect one has an even brown cream on top and must be ready in less than 30 seconds.

 "Caffè Americano": a shot of espresso with hot water poured into it.
 In fact, often they’ll just serve the espresso in a larger cup with a pot of water.

 "Caffè lungo" is obtained by draining more water than usual.
 A long coffee, although it is less dense, contains more caffeine than an espresso.
 The long coffee is regarded as normal coffee in the United States and in central and northern Europe.
 So, if you want to have extra caffeine, ask for "an americano".